+The projects are set up to run from flash.
 To flash the board, select Flash Programmer from the tools menu.
-Click Load Settings, then from the project's main directory pick example_rom.xml.
-Select Program / Verify and pick the selected file.
-This will be tcp_app_rom.elf.s19, web1_rom.elf.s19 or web2_rom.elf.s19.
+Click Load Settings, then from the project's main directory pick the xml file.
+This will be tcp_app_flash.xml, web1_flash.xml or web2_flash.xml.
 Select Erase / Blank Check and click Erase.
 When that is done select Program / Verify and click program.
 After programming is complete you can use the debugger to run the application.